 - Brand reinforcement

 - Possible increase in frequency of usage

 - Pass-along potential

 - SellingPower™ Model.
-CopyTest® relies on a predictive mathematical model, including emotional and rational variables, to determine overall advertising effectiveness.
+CopyTest® relies on a mathematical model modeling of emotional and rational variables to determine overall advertising effectiveness.

 - Diagnostic Robustness.
 CopyTest® seeks to explain why a commercial is effective or not.